Ale Emporium Brings Award-Winning Wings, Pizza to New Greenwood Location

 Construction started in December, and since then, massive changes to the original building have occurred.

 “Everything is brand new,” Baun says.
-“The only two things that are original are one of the walk-in freezers and one of the range hoods.”
+“The only two things that are original are the Spiral freezer and one of the range hoods.”

 The aesthetic of the pub mimics the other two locations: rich and plentiful.
 Dark wood shiplap shimmies up to brick walls decked with neon signs.
 The ceiling is a combination of exposed beams and embossed tin tile.
 Adding to the richness, sliding windows facing toward the new extended patio, which seats 100, will fold back accordion-style so those who sit outside can experience the indoor energy.